 Easy2Boot + Chocolatey

-Another tool I recommend and have a post over here, is Chocolatey, a software package manager windows.
-Recently Steve has introduced Chocolatey functionality into Easy2Boot allowing you to automatically deploy your favorite software applications to your fresh Windows install.
+Another tool I recommend and have previously talked about in a post over here, is Chocolatey, a software package manager for Windows.
+Recently Steve has introduced Chocolatey functionality into Easy2Boot allowing you to automatically deploy your favorite software applications to your fresh Windows installation.
 Check out how you can do this in his tutorial.

 Easy2Boot has become my go to multi-boot tool of choice and the first tool I pack in with my geek goodies, hopefully it can suit your needs too.
 To learn more head on over to there YouTube channel or pick up a copy of their brand new eBook.